A Simple Approach to Automated Spectral Clustering: More about the experiments

 \subsection{Clustering results in terms of NMI}

 In addition to the clustering accuracy reported in Table \ref{tab_five}, here we also compare the normalized mutual information (NMI) in Table \ref{tab_five_nmi}.
-We see that the comparative performance of all methods are similar to the results in Table \ref{tab_five} and our methods EGGS and EGGS$_{BO}$ outperformed other methods in almost all cases.
+We see that the comparative performance of all methods are similar to the results in Table \ref{tab_five} and our methods AutoSC-GD and AutoSC-BO outperformed other methods in almost all cases.